Last Updated: 20 October 2023

 3.2 Functionality; Content.
 To the extent permitted by law, we do not guarantee that Alexa or its functionality or content (including traffic, health, or stock information) is accurate, reliable, always available, or complete.
 You may encounter content through Alexa that you find offensive, indecent, or objectionable.
 Amazon has no responsibility or liability for such content.

 3.3 Changes to Alexa; Amendments.
-We may change, suspend, or discontinue Alexa, or any part of it, at any time without notice.
-We may amend any of this Agreement's terms at our sole discretion by posting the revised terms on the Amazon.com.au website.
+We may change, suspend, or discontinue Alexa, or any part of it, in accordance with the Amazon.com.au Conditions of Use.
+We may amend any of this Agreement's terms in accordance with the Amazon.com.au Conditions of Use.
+Where we make a materially adverse change, we will provide you with written notice via email or reasonably substitutable means.
+Whether a change is materially adverse will be determined by Amazon, acting reasonably.
 Your continued use of Alexa after the effective date of the revised Agreement constitutes your acceptance of the terms.
 You may at any time, cease using Alexa in the event of any such change.

 3.4 Geographic Restrictions.
 You may access and use Alexa only in Australia, New Zealand and other select locations.
 We may restrict access to Alexa from other locations.

 3.5 Termination.
-Amazon reserves the right to suspend or terminate this Agreement without notice if you fail to comply with any of its terms.
-In case of such termination, Amazon may immediately revoke your access to Alexa without refund of any fees.
+Amazon reserves the right to suspend or terminate this Agreement in accordance with the Amazon.com.au Conditions of Use.
+In case of such suspension or termination, Amazon may immediately revoke your access to Alexa without refund of any fees.
 Amazon's failure to insist upon or enforce your strict compliance with this Agreement will not constitute a waiver of any of its rights.

-3.6 Disputes.
-Any dispute or claim arising from or relating to this Agreement or Alexa is subject to the governing law, disclaimer of warranties, limitation of liability, and all other terms in the Amazon.com.au Conditions of Use & Sale.
-By using Alexa, you agree to be bound by those terms.
+3.6 Disputes, Applicable Law, Disclaimer and Liability.
+Any dispute or claim arising from or relating to this Agreement or Alexa is subject to the Applicable Law, Disclaimer and Liability, and all other terms in the Amazon.com.au Conditions of Use & Sale.

-3.7 Disclaimer of Warranties and Limitation of Liability.
+3.7 Disclaimer and Liability.
 Without limiting the Disclaimer and Liability terms in the Amazon.com.au Conditions of Use & Sale, and unless otherwise required by applicable law, in no event will our or our licensors' or our service providers' aggregate liability with respect to any claim arising from or relating to this Agreement or your use of Alexa exceed fifty dollars ($50).

 3.8 Severability.
 If any term or condition of this Agreement is deemed invalid, void, or for any reason unenforceable, that part will be deemed severable and will not affect the validity and enforceability of any remaining term or condition.

 3.9 Contact Information.
-For help with Alexa or resolving other issues, please contact Customer Service by email: email@example.com or by phone at 1800 064 122 (toll free) when dialing in Australia or at 0800 453 249 (charges may apply) when dialing in New Zealand.
+For help with Alexa or resolving other issues, please contact Customer Servicehttps://www.amazon.com.au/contact-us by email: firstname.lastname@example.org or by phone at 1800 323 028 (toll free) when dialing in Australia or at 0800 453 249 (charges may apply) when dialing in New Zealand.

 For communications concerning this Agreement, please write to Amazon, Attn: Legal Department, P.O.
 Box 81226, Seattle, WA 98108-1226, USA.